 The Flower of the Orient

-The Venetians once dubbed Zante – or Zakynthos as it’s also known – ‘The Flower of the Orient’, thanks to its lush countryside.
+The Venetians once dubbed Zante – or Zakynthos as it’s also known – ‘The Flower of the Orient’, thanks to its top-class countryside.
 And it’s a nickname that still rings true today.
 Olive groves, lemon trees and bougainvillea cover the whole island, peeking out from between rolling hills.

 A spectacular shoreline